Techcolony/Portfolio-setup/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Portfolio Mobile Finish <a name="about-project"></a>

-> This project is the portfolio mobile first setup, it is created using HTML and CSS with Linters also implemented.
-It has addition feature of responsivity to breaking points on various  mobile devices.
+> This project is the portfolio mobile finish setup, it is created using HTML and CSS with Linters also implemented.
+It has addition feature of responsivity to breaking points on various mobile devices and contact form with actions.

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML5